abakabir/InstallingOpenstackManually/OstackVM.md

 10.0.0.41 block1
 10.0.0.100 deployment
 ```
-c- On Each Node, configure GRUB to enable standard Network Interface Names:
+3. On Each Node, configure GRUB to enable standard Network Interface Names:

 Edit /etc/default/grub and modify :
 ```